4x5 Sinar F

 4x5 Sinar F on a Gitzo R. No. 4 tripod head.

-An elaborate provision to set depth of focus (I don’t use it)
+The Sinar has an elaborate provision to set depth of focus (I don’t use it)

 References / further reading